leanprover-community/blog/posts/how-to-write-a-simproc.md

 **Cons**:
 * Might involve a fair bit of meta code, a lot of which could *feel* like evaluating the function.
 * Simplifying `revRange n` for a big input numeral `n` might produce a large proof term.
   In this specific case, the size of the produced proof term will be linear in `n`.

 # Extras

-## dsimprocs
+## Dsimprocs

 <span style="color:red">**TODO(Paul)** add the prose to this section </span>